johnno1962/InjectionIII/README.md

 This new release of InjectionIII uses a [different patching technique](http://johnholdsworth.com/dyld_dynamic_interpose.html) than previous versions in that you can now update the implementations of class, struct and enum methods (final or not) provided they have not been inlined which shouldn't be the case for a debug build.
 You can't however alter the layout of a class or struct in the course of an injection i.e. add or rearrange properties with storage or add or move methods of a non-final class or your app will likely crash.
 Also, see the notes below for injecting `SwiftUI` views and how they require type erasure.

-If you have a complex project including Objective-C or C dependancies you may get the following error on linking:
+If you have a complex project including Objective-C or C dependancies, using the `-interposable` flag may provoke the following error on linking:

 ```
 Can't find ordinal for imported symbol for architecture x86_64
 ```
-If this is the case, add the following additional "Other lInker Flags" and it should go away.
+If this is the case, add the following additional "Other linker Flags" and it should go away.

 ```
 -Xlinker -undefined -Xlinker dynamic_lookup